efisoft-elt/pydevmgr_elt/docs/source/pydevmgr_elt_manual.rst

     motor_ctrl = MotorCtrl() # create an empty widget
     motor_ctrl.connect(downloader, motor1) # connect the widget to the downloader and the motor1 instance

+    with motor1:
         downloader.download() # This will update the widget with the new values it can be called in a timer

 The ``connect`` method above does :

 - add all the necessary nodes to the ``downloader``. i.e., The ones used by the widget
-- add the widget :meth:`pydevmgr_elt_qt.MotorCtrl.update` method to the ``downloader`` call back qeue: widget is updated after each downlaod
+- add the widget :meth:`pydevmgr_elt_qt.MotorCtrl.update` method to the ``downloader`` call back queue: widget is updated after each download
-- update the widget (e.g. position names in dropdown menus, etc) and link buttons to device methods.
+- update the widget (e.g. position names in drop-down menus, etc) and link buttons to device methods.

 The  :meth:`pydevmgr_elt_qt.MotorCtrl.disconnect` does the contrary, it free the nodes and callbacks from the ``downloader`` and remove buttons action, used when the widget is destroyed for instance.

-Optionaly the :meth:`pydevmgr_elt_qt.MotorCtrl.disconnect` returns a object used to enable and disable the widget temporaly :
+Optionally the :meth:`pydevmgr_elt_qt.MotorCtrl.disconnect` returns a object used to enable and disable the widget temporally :

 .. code-block:: python

-   c = motor_ctrl.connec(downloader, motor1)
+   c = motor_ctrl.connect(downloader, motor1)

    c.diable() # diable the widget and suspend the nodes download associated to this widget c.enable() # reconnect the widget.